Social Media Content that your potential wedding couples want to see (and mistakes to avoid)

-You have the message that using social media is key to finding, attracting and selling to your new wedding and social events customers.
-But, do you find that you’re sometimes a little lacking in inspiration for what to actually write and schedule?
-It’s something I hear all the time from my venue clients, so I’m here with a round-up of social media content that sells:
+You know that social media content is a key strategy to converting sales and convincing your new wedding and social events customers that you’re the venue for them.
+But, do you find that you are sometimes a little lacking in inspiration for what to write and schedule?
+It’s something I hear all the time from my venue clients.
+So, I’m here with a round-up of social media content that works:

-I really bang on about this a LOT but when you’re selling a unique space and place, it’s not just about the place or space and its features; a big part of a client choosing to hire a venue for a special occasion is getting a feel for the people who run it and bring it together, whether that’s your in-house team or your extended team of supplier partners.
+I bang on about this a LOT.
+When you’re selling a unique space and place, it’s not just about the place or space and its features.
+A big part of a client choosing to hire a venue is getting a feel for the people.
+The team who run it and bring it all together.
+Whether that’s your in-house team or your extended team of supplier partners.